 What is The Bail Act 2013 NSW?

-The renewed Bail Act 2013 was introduced to improve upon its dense, complex and often convoluted predecessor.
+The renewed Bail Act 2013 was introduced to improve upon the dense, complex and often convoluted bail laws that preceded it.
 These changes have done away with presumption for bail legislation, which held favourable, unfavourable and “neutral” presumptions towards bail depending on the offence involved.
 While this sounds good, it actually created unequal and unfair outcomes in court.

 Who Grants Bail?